NewTuricum/Droidiqa/README.md

 - Secure key storage
 - Contacts database

+# Current state of the library

+Right now I consider this library to be in a beta-phase and by no means ready or even perfect.
+This is strictly a hobby project of mine, please keep this in mind as you're using Droidiqa. **Use this code at your own risk!**
+There is still a lot of streamlining and optimizing work to do here.
+I'm also aware of the issues all those co-dependencies might cause, especially AndroidX, Volley and Room.
+Right now I'm planning on getting rid of those via some form of interface, but this may take some more thinking on my part.
+As of now, if you have any feedback or want to contribute in the development of this project, please feel free to drop me a few lines at contact@newturicumworks.ch

 # How to use Droidiqa in your app
 ## Step 1: Library dependency
 Add Droidiqa dependency to your gradle build script: